csaid/csaid.github.io/_posts/2017-05-08-learning-by-flip-flopping.md

 </div>

 ### The meaning of life
 [David Chapman](https://meaningness.com/metablog/stem-fluidity-bridge) writes about how STEM-trained people should think about meaning.
 Extending Robert Kegen's theory of human development, he believes that most STEM-trained people can find meaning in ideological rationalism (Stage 4) but, upon finding that rationality does not provide any meaning, they become in danger of falling into the Nihilism trap (Stage 4.5).
 Chapman claims that there is a Stage 5, sometimes called meta-rationality or nebulosity, in which meaning can once again be found.
 To be honest, I don't understand his writing on this at all, but I thought it provided another interesting example of learning by flip-flopping.
 You can read more about it on his [blog](https://meaningness.com/).
+He might be on to something.

 <div class="wrapper">
   <img src='/assets/2017_learning_by_flip_flopping/fig_meaning.png' width="400" class="inner" style="position:relative">